 DO consider employee personality in your “thank you” and empower each person accordingly.
 “Leadership is about empowering others to realize their own abilities.
 Communicate your belief in your people, and watch them rise to meet your expectations,” writes Geil Browning, founder of Emergenetics International, for Inc. Browning shares her research-based tips for recognizing and praising a variety of personality types, from the gregarious to the analytical.
 For example, an assertive person will appreciate hearing, “Thank you for keeping the momentum going!”, while a more laid-back person would like to hear, “Thank you for helping keep the peace.”
 The takeaway?
 It takes all kinds.
 Each of us, no matter our personality or style, has a valuable quality to contribute in the workplace.
 Honor this in your employee “thank you.”

 DON’T wait to share your gratitude.
 Every day you wait, the likelihood grows that your employees will feel ignored.
-Lack of recognition drives turnover, as revealed by this great JobScience infographic and article, “10 Ways to Thank Your Employees to Boost Productivity.”
-The research and data overwhelmingly show that a praised employee is a productive and committed employee.
+Lack of recognition drives turnover and the research and data overwhelmingly show that a praised employee is a productive and committed employee.